We’re willing to bet that most people get interested in the kettlebell for one reason: it looks damn cool.

 Plus, unlike with dumbbells, you really only need a single kettlebell to get a great workout.

 In an attempt to appeal to beginners, a few manufacturers make kettlebells with concave faces, which are intended to be more ergonomic.
-Some newfangled kettlebells work like dumbbells and can be loaded with plates, offering multiple weight changes with one implement.
+Some other newfangled kettlebells work like dumbbells and can be loaded with plates, offering multiple weight changes with one implement.

-If you’re buying a kettlebell in person, perform this test before making a final decision.
-Hold up your hand and touch your thumb to the tip of your pinkie.
+If you’re buying a kettlebell in person, perform this test before making a final decision: hold up your hand and touch your thumb to the tip of your pinkie.

 Notice the channel it forms in your palm—that’s where the kettlebell handle should rest most of the time, from the outside knuckle of the index finger diagonally down to the opposite side of the wrist.
 (This will be your primary grip for most conventional kettlebell lifts, such as pressing and squatting.)
 Pick up the weight and hold the handle in the middle, letting it fill that channel.
 “The bell should rest on the back of your forearm when the wrist is straight,” says Heins.